Generic selectors

 Another work of Jesus on the Sabbath was healings.
 One example was the man with a withered hand:

-MATTHEW 12:9-13 And after leaving there, He went into their synagogue.
-10 And, behold, a man was there who had a withered hand.
-And they [the Pharisees] asked Him, saying, “Is it lawful to heal on the Sabbaths?” so that they might accuse Him.
-11 But He said to them, “What man is there among you who, if he has one sheep that falls into a pit on the Sabbath, will not lay hold of it and lift it out?
-12 And how much better is a man than a sheep? …” 13 And He said to the man, "Stretch out your hand."
-And he stretched it out, and it was restored as sound as the other.
+MATTHEW 12:9-13 Now when He had departed from there, He went into their synagogue.
+10 And behold, there was a man who had a withered hand.
+And they asked Him, saying, “Is it lawful to heal on the Sabbath?”–that they might accuse Him.
+11 Then He said to them, “What man is there among you who has one sheep, and if it falls into a pit on the Sabbath, will not lay hold of it and lift it out?
+12 “Of how much more value then is a man than a sheep?
+Therefore it is lawful to do good on the Sabbath.”
+13 Then He said to the man, “Stretch out your hand.”
+And he stretched it out, and it was restored as whole as the other.

 While not everyone has the gift of healings[15], notice what Jesus called them: